0

 This dietary approach alternates between periods of eating and fasting, helping reduce inflammation and oxidative stress within the body, a key aspect considering that disease control is essential in dealing with any form of infectious diseases society recognizes today.

-Please note, before starting an intermittent fast or any other lifestyle change, consult your healthcare provider, significantly if you have compromised liver function due to the risks involved.
+Please note, before starting an intermittent fast or any other lifestyle change, consult your healthcare provider for guidance.

 Healthy Keto foods